 Could I not just give my CMPA plant milk to drink instead of formula?

-There are lots of plant based milk available on the market such as almond milk, oat milk, hemp milk and pea milk.
+There are lots of plant-based milks available on the market such as almond milk, oat milk, hemp milk and pea milk.
 Whilst these do not contain any milk, they are a poor source of nutrition for your baby as they do not contain the right balance of nutrients, particularly calories, fat and protein as well as lots of other nutrients.

 Rice milk is not suitable for children under 5 due to the naturally occurring high levels of inorganic arsenic.